 Like other designs, the Sundome is easy to put up and bring down thanks to its freestanding design and shock corded fiberglass.
-And like other tents, set up instructions are also printed on the carry bag.
+And like other products, set up instructions are also printed on the carry bag.

 More durable fabrics

-The fly and the walls of this tent are coated with rugged and durable fabrics.
+The fly and the walls of this are coated with rugged and durable fabrics.
 The Sundome also have external guy points to keep it stable in storms and high winds.

 To enhance the ventilation, there are 2 windows and roof vents that reduce condensation and ensures you relax comfortably.
 Also included, is a vented cool Airport to ensure you keep cool.

 It also has a zippered electrical access port through which you can run AC power inside.
 This classic brand is fire retardant.